The 2025 AI Agent Security Landscape: Players, Trends, and Risks

 Key Takeaways

 AI agent security refers to the specialized practices, controls, and technologies designed to protect autonomous AI systems from unauthorized access, data leakage, adversarial manipulation, and operational abuse.
-Unlike traditional application security, which focuses on static code and predefined workflows, AI agent security must account for systems that learn, adapt, and make independent decisions in real time.
+Unlike traditional application security which focuses on pre-defined controls and connections, AI agent security must account for systems that learn, adapt, and make independent decisions in real time.

 In 2025, the enterprise AI landscape has matured dramatically.
 Organizations deploy agents that automate customer support, manage infrastructure, analyze financial data, and even negotiate contracts.
-According to Gartner, 45% of enterprises now run at least one production AI agent with access to critical business systems, a 300% increase from 2023.
+According to Gartner, this adoption is accelerating rapidly: the firm predicts that by 2026, 40% of enterprise applications will feature embedded task-specific agents, up from less than 5% in early 2025.

 Core Threats and Vulnerabilities